 I am broadly interested in the mechanisms underlying plant community assembly and change.
 Climate and fire regimes are two primary drivers of vegetation dynamics, with fire providing the proximate mechanism for vegetation change and climate dictating long-term trends.
 Interactions and feedbacks between climate and fire can lead to ecological shifts over a range of spatial and temporal scales.
-My research focuses on understanding how climate and fire drive changes in plant diversity and demography, forest structure, and ecosystem processes across these multiple scales, by combining large empirical datasets, experimental manipulations, statistical and demographic modeling, and other approaches depending on the question.
+My research focuses on understanding how climate and fire drive changes in plant diversity and demography, forest structure, and ecosystem processes across these multiple scales, by combining large empirical and spatial datasets, experimental manipulations, statistical and demographic modeling, and other approaches.

 I am particularly interested in the fire ecology of North American forests, including both overstory and understory responses to disturbance.
 Disturbance in forests alters understory microclimate, and as such the importance of disturbance and climate in structuring understory vegetation are closely related in these systems.
 Much of my research has focused on the interplay between vegetation, fire, forest management in frequent-fire forests, ranging from the US southeast to mountain west.

 I am currently a postdoctoral scholar with the Department of Environmental Science, Policy and Management at UC Berkeley, working in collaboration with Scott Stephens and others.
 Ongoing research projects include:

 1) Effects of reintroducing wildland fire on hydrology and snowpack.

 2) New ways of quantifying spatial patterns of high-severity fire.

 As a postdoctoral researcher with the John Muir Institute for the Environment at UC Davis, I worked in collaboration with Malcolm North and others from the US Forest Service Pacific Southwest Research Station.
 Past and ongoing research projects include:

 1) Evaluating methods for inferring past fire regimes.